WindMillCode/custom_vids/mlops_weaviate_tutorial_part_1/README.md

 # MLOPS WEAVIATE TUTORIAL PART 1

-* after this lab your project shoud look like WeaviateFinal
+* after this lab your project shoud look like final
-* if issues restart lab from WeviateStart
+* if issues restart lab from start

 ## Start up the kubernetes cluster
 * you need docker for this if you dont have this [install](https://docs.docker.com/desktop/)